Stedi-Demos/bootstrap-archived/MIGRATE_TESTING.md

 npx ts-node-esm ./src/scripts/restore.ts
 ```

-5. Update at least one profile from each partnership in the `partners-configuration` Stash keyspace to include `engineProfileType: "local"` so the migration script can correctly identify the local profile.
+5. Update at least one profile from each partnership in the `partners-configuration` Stash keyspace to include `coreProfileType: "local"` so the migration script can correctly identify the local profile.

 6. Run the migration script: